thijsdeschildre/switchwire-bonus/STL.md

 These limitations of the bed make the BOM VSW **unsuitable for Voron Tap** as well.

 You will also need the dock, mounting arm and spacer from [this forked repository](https://github.com/jlas1/Klicky-Probe/tree/main/Printers/Voron/Switchwire).
-This repository has the [config files](https://github.com/jlas1/Klicky-Probe/blob/main/Klipper_macros).
+This repository has the [config files and macros](https://github.com/jlas1/Klicky-Probe/blob/main/Klipper_macros).
 Yes, this repository has overlap with the original repository, which can be a bit confusing.
 To understand the wiring, here is a drawing of the Unklicky probe.
 It is similar enough to Unklicky BFP-HS.